HIRWA13/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

-# Loops, conditions and passing
+# Loops, Conditions and Parsing

-this directory contains projects done on Loops, conditions and parsing

-categories:
-[Devops]
-[Shell]
-[Bash]
-[Scripting]